UK plans diplomatic boycott of Beijing Winter Olympics

 The White House confirmed Monday that it was staging a diplomatic boycott of the upcoming Winter Olympics in Beijing to protest Chinese human rights abuses.
 China has vowed to react with “firm countermeasures.”

+Australia announced a diplomatic boycott of the 2022 Games earlier Wednesday.
+Prime Minister Scott Morrison said it was "in Australia's national interest," and referred to the worsening relations between his country and China — including a spat over Australia's decision to acquire nuclear-powered submarines — as well as human rights concerns.

-Western governments, including the U.S., Australia and Britain, have criticized Beijing for human rights abuses against its Uyghur minority in northwest Xinjiang province and suppression of democratic protests in Hong Kong.
+Western governments, including the U.S., Australia and Britain, have increasingly criticized Beijing for human rights abuses against its Uyghur minority in the northwest Xinjiang province, which some have called genocide.
+They have also spoken out against Beijing's suppression of democratic protests in Hong Kong.
+Rights groups have called for a full-blown boycott of the Beijing Winter Games.

+It wasn't immediately clear whether Britain's royal family could still attend the 2022 Games.
+Princess Anne, Queen Elizabeth II's daughter, was an Olympic equestrian and is president of the British Olympic Association.